 Kelowna Marina Bruce Knight TOTA

-All common fuels, unleaded gasoline, diesel and propane, are widely available at service stations in British Columbia and sold in litres.
+All common fuels—unleaded gasoline, diesel and propane—are widely available at service stations (commonly called gas stations in Canada) in British Columbia and are sold in litres.
 4.5 litres = 1 Canadian gallon; 3.78 litres = 1 American gallon.

-You must have a valid driving license from your country of origin and valid auto insurance to drive a vehicle in Canada.
-A driving license from any country is valid for the first six months of crossing the border, while an International Driving Permit (available in your home country) can be used for one year.
-Contact the Insurance Corporation of BC for more information.
+Anyone operating a car or RV in Canada must have a valid driver’s licence from their country of origin and valid auto insurance (of their own or purchased with the rental).
+Foreign driver’s licences are generally valid for the first six months of crossing the international border, while an International Driving Permit (available in one’s home country) can be used for one year.

-Current road maps of British Columbia are available from British Columbia Visitor Centres throughout the province or can be purchased at gas stations and convenience stores.
+Up-to-date road maps of British Columbia are available from British Columbia Visitor Centres throughout the province or can be purchased at gas stations, book and convenience stores.

-From late October to April the weather can serve up winter driving conditions in all parts of British Columbia.
+From October to April the weather can serve up winter driving conditions in all parts of the province.
 This varies from wet roads to fog to snow and ice.
 Colder temperatures always challenge a vehicle while winter driving demands the vehicle’s best possible performance.

-It is advisable to winterize your vehicle by having a qualified service centre check items such as anti-freeze, the battery, wiper blades, tread on tires and tune up the motor.
+It is advisable to winterize the vehicle by having a qualified service centre check items such as anti-freeze, the battery, lights, wiper blades and tread on tires.